OpenBB-finance/OpenBB/openbb_terminal/API_README.md

 <img width="737" alt="Screenshot 2022-10-04 at 13 36 10" src="https://user-images.githubusercontent.com/40023817/193820817-82f8727f-0e12-4794-b128-d6ebe20b2c4f.png">

-These functionalities have an extensive list of parameters and thus the optimization process is highly dependent on the chosen parameters.
+These techniques have an extensive list of parameters and thus the optimization outcome is highly dependent on the chosen parameters.
 For instance, you can refer to the documentation below.
 <img width="747" alt="Screenshot 2022-10-04 at 00 35 00" src="https://user-images.githubusercontent.com/40023817/193704210-b75ddee3-1da3-432b-90f8-6966e85bb345.png">